spilman6/courses/pages/javascript/assignment-7.md

 ## Submission

-Once you have completed the assignment, create a new repository on GitHub and push your code to it.
-Then submit the link to your repository to Blackboard.
+Once you have completed the assignment, push the changes up to GitHub and submit the link to your repository on Blackboard.